 Admittedly, hackers will be somewhat like a hit-and-run driver currently because they are at-fault parties that cannot be identified in the wake of a crash.
 However, the party that designs the vehicle computer programs or security might all be held financially accountable for not taking sufficient steps to prevent hacking that results in a crash.

 Although the prospect of communicating cars and roadways that no longer require human drivers still sounds a little disconcerting, auto insurance claims might become less problematic.
 However, the entities that will be responsible for these types of crashes will tend to be large corporations or public entities with extensive access to litigation resources.
-Further, it is too early to determine how insurance policies will adapt to self-driven vehicles to minimize the payment of claims, so policyholders can still expect to face bad faith practices.
+Further, it is too early to determine how insurance policies will adapt to self-driven vehicles to minimize the payment of claims, so policyholders can still expect to face bad faith insurance practices.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].